Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The quark-level amplitudes and physical observables

-where $\beta$ is a symmetry factor and it takes a value of $A_3^1=3$ in the DPE and CS-1 processes, since in these two processes, there are two $s$ quarks in $\Omega$ are the spectator quarks, while $A_3^2=6$ in the CS-2 processes since only one $s$ quark in $\Omega$ is the spectator quark.
-In addition, both the CS-1 and CS-2 processes include a color suppression factor of $1/3$.
+which will simplify the calculation.
+If the color factor is absorbed into the definition of the symmetry factor, then $\beta$ equals $A_3^1 \times 1 = 3$ and $A_3^1 \times 1/3 = 1$ for the DPE and CS-1 processes, respectively.
+This is because, in these two processes, there are two $s$ quarks in $\Omega$ are the spectator quarks, and the subsequent factors of 1 and 1/3 correspond to their respective color factors.
+However, $\beta=A_3^2\times 1/3=2$ in the CS-2 processes since only one $s$ quark in $\Omega$ is the spectator quark and the subsequent suppression factor is 1/3.